JoeSharp/sports-day/k8s/README.md

 Since Kubernetes is quite a significant topic, I will capture useful commands as I'm learning my way through it.

+I do understand that running things like Databases, Kafka and Redis this way is nothing like production.
+It's really just a k8s version of the local docker stack.
+But I can potentially look to hook into external cloud provided versions of these things in time

 ## Running the example

 kubectl apply -f k8s/example.yaml